-- 1. Comment on the concept of temperature and heat - 2.
+- 1. Comment on the concept of temperature and heat 2.
 Distinguish between intensive and extensive coordinates - 3.
 What is the significance of PV diagram? - 4.
 What is heat capacity?
 Write down the expression for heat capacity. - 5.
 What is internal energy? - 6.
 What is thermal efficiency?
 Write its expression? - 7.
 State Carnot's theorem and corollary? - 8.
 State Second law of thermodynamics?
 What is the significance of Second law of thermodynamics? - 9.
 Distinguish between Carnot"s engine and irreversible engine? - 10.
 What is enthalpy? - 11.
 What are Helmholtz and Gibbs function?
 Write down the formulae? - 12.
 Write down the Clausius-Clayperon equation and its applications?
+(Ceiling 20)

 - 13. Derive the equation for work done in an Adiabatic process. - 14.
 State First law of thermodynamics?
 Derive differential form of First law? - 15.
-Prove that $\delta s_I \leq \delta s_R$.

-Affiliated to University of Calicut, Reaccredited NAĀC (3rd Cycle) with 'A' grade College with Potential for Excellence Phone 0487 2332080

-- 16. A Carnot's engine whose lower temperature heat (sink) is at 27 0 C has its efficiency 40 %.
+Prove that $\Box s_I \leq \Box s_R$. - 16.
+A Carnot"s engine whose lower temperature heat (sink) is at 27 0 C has its efficiency 40 %.
 What is the temperate of the heat sources?
+By how much should the temperature of the source be raised if the efficiency if to be raised to 70 %?

+Affiliated to University of Calicut, Reaccredited NAÅC (3rd Cycle) with 'A' grade College with Potential for Excellence Phone 0487 2332080

-By how much should the temperature of the source be raised if the efficiency if to be raised to 70 %? - 17.
-Calculate the work done when a gram molecule of an ideal gas expands isothermally at 27° C to double its original volume?
+- 17. Calculate the work done when a gram molecule of an ideal gas expands isothermally at 27° C to double its original volume?
 (R = 8.3 joules/degree mol). - 18.
 Derive TdS equations? - 19.
 What is a refrigerator?
 Explain the working of a refrigerator?